Associate Professor Fernando Beltran

 Research | Current

-The radio spectrum is the essential input to the exploitation of mobile communication services, and in particular mobile broadband.
+The radio spectrum is the essential input to the provision of mobile communication services, and in particular mobile broadband.
 The so-called fifth generation (5G) of mobile wireless technologies promises impressive high-speeds and greater access to a much wider variety of services.
 Mobile operators adopting 5G technologies will continue to demand exclusive allocation of radio spectrum with an expectation to bid successfully in spectrum auctions administered by a spectrum authority.

 This project aims to identify new approaches to spectrum utilization which, based on the concept of spectrum sharing, can be subjected to tests conducted on an experimental environment in order to investigate their strengths in terms of economic efficiency, their weaknesses in terms of the loss of benefit to involved parties, and to provide improvements in policy matters or advise on alternative pathways.
+We conduct experiments at DECIDE, the University of Auckland Business Decision-making Lab.

 Designing bidding strategies for auction efficiency testing in a simulated Combinatorial Clock Auction